xcoo/integrant-tools/README.md

 # integrant-tools

-A Clojure library designed to ... well, that part is up to you.
+A library that makes integrant a little easier to use.

 ## Usage

-### Setup

-In order to use integrant-tools, you should change `dev.clj` like this:
+For example, you can write the following in `dev.clj`:

 ```clojure
 (ns dev